ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 In many cases, the entire environment can be provisioned in less than a day and the bare metal infrastructure can rapidly and elastically scale the compute capacity up and down as needed.

-After initial instance deployment, you can increase shared storage by ordering more Network File System (NFS) file shares from the {{site.data.keyword.slportal}} and by manually attaching them to all VMware ESXi™ servers in a cluster.
+After initial instance deployment, you can increase shared storage by ordering more Network File System (NFS) file shares from the {{site.data.keyword.slportal}}.
+You can attach them manually to all VMware ESXi™ servers in a cluster.
 You can also take advantage of VMware vSAN™ as a storage option.
 To increase the vSAN-based storage capacity of a vSAN cluster, you can add more ESXi servers post-deployment.

 ## vCenter Server with NSX-T architecture
 {: #vc_vcenterserveroverview-nsx-t-archi}